Darkoyd/Ambrosiana/README.md

-## Ambrosiana Backend
+## Ambrosiana

-This repository provides a the backend in AWS Amplify fro Ambrosiana, a book marketplace for university students.
+This repository provides the Ambrosiana App in AWS Amplify and Kotlin, a book marketplace for university students.

 ## Features